-Demons worry that we will know their names (all the horror movies say so and, actually, my angel says so, too.)
+Demons worry that we will know their names (all the horror movies say so).
 Once we name the demon, once we recognize it, it loses its power.

-For example, when I admitted to myself that the demon in my marriage was ABUSE (not Will, but ABUSE), the abuse held less power over me.
+For example, when I admitted to myself that the demon in my marriage was ABUSE, the abuse held less power over me.
 The demon flared up in a fiery attempt to terrify me, yet, after its temper tantrum, I stood strong and continued to call it by name.
 Will thinks I demonized him, but I think I demonized his behavior.

 Will never admitted to Abuse living in our marriage.
 He still doesn’t.
 The demon may keep a hold on Will, but it doesn’t confine me.

 Once you know the demon’s name, USE it.